tamunoWoks/parch_and_posey/subqueries_and_temp_tables.md

 ```
 - For the region with the largest sales **total_amt_usd**, how many **total** orders were placed?

-We will first write a query to pull the total_amt_usd for each region.
+We will first write a query to pull the total_amt_usd for each region:
 ```sql
 SELECT r.name reg_name, SUM(o.total_amt_usd) total_sales
 FROM sales_reps s